Skip to main content

 voice.training.failedVoice training failed

-Subscribe only to the events you need when configuring your webhook endpoint (dashboard or API).
+Subscribe only to the events you need when configuring your webhook in the dashboard.

 Security

-1. Verify the signature using the shared secret.
+1. Verify the signature using the shared secret and the steps above.

 Need help?